2021–22 Michigan Wolverines men's basketball team: January

 On January 4, Michigan lost to Rutgers 67–75.
 Michigan was led by Dickinson with 25 points, while Diabaté added 15 points and a team-high nine rebounds, Houstan added 12 points, and Brooks added 11 points.
-Michigan played without reserves Collins, Faulds, Johns and Williams II due to undisclosed medical reasons, while Jackson didn't make the trip due to personal reasons.
+Michigan played without reserves Collins, Faulds, Johns and Williams II due to undisclosed medical reasons, while Jackson didn't make the trip for personal reasons.
 This marked Rutgers first victory over Michigan in their 15-game series that began on December 20, 1933.
 After having two games postponed due to COVID-19 complications within the Michigan program, they returned to action on January 14 and lost to (No. 25 AP Poll/No. 24 Coaches Poll) Illinois 53–68.
-Michigan was without leading scorer Dickinson and Johns Jr. due to medical reasons.
-Michigan was led by Jones with a season high-tying 17 points, six rebounds and three steals.
+Michigan was without leading scorer Dickinson and Johns Jr. for medical reasons.
+Michigan was led by Jones with a season-high-tying 17 points, six rebounds and three steals.
 On January 18, Michigan defeated Maryland 83–64.
-Michigan was led by Dickinson with 21 points, a team-best six assists and a team-high tying six rebounds, while Houstan added 16 points, Diabaté added 14 points and Jones add 12 points.
+Michigan was led by Dickinson with 21 points, a team-best six assists and a team-high-tying six rebounds, while Houstan added 16 points, Diabaté added 14 points and Jones add 12 points.
 On January 23, Michigan defeated Indiana 80–62.
 Michigan was led by Dickinson with a game-high 25 points, and nine rebounds, finishing one rebound shy of a double-double, while Houstan added a career-high 19 points on a career-best five three pointers, Diabaté added 10 points, and Williams added 10 points off the bench.
 On January 26, Michigan defeated Northwestern 72–70.
 Michigan was led by Houstan with a game-high 18 points, his third consecutive game with 15 or more points, while Jones added 15 points and Brooks added 12 points.
 On January 29, Michigan lost their rivalry game against (No. 10 AP Poll/No. 10 Coaches Poll) Michigan State 67–83.
 Michigan was led by Dickinson with 25 points, six rebounds and a block, while Diabaté added 11 points and nine rebounds, one rebound shy of a double-double, and Houstan recorded his fourth consecutive double-figure scoring game with 11 points.